oxheadalpha/smart-contracts/nft-tutorial/README.md

 TBD

-Modify NFT code and compile with ligo `npx compile` before origination the contract.
+Modify NFT code and compile with ligo `npx compile` before the origination the contract.